dnndev/xmp-docs/examples/2_user-detail-view.md

+---
+title: "2: Create a Detail View"
+---
-# Walkthrough Two: Adding A Detail View
+# Tutorial Two: <br> Create a Detail View

-In this walkthrough, we're going to enhance the List View created in [Walkthrough One](1_listing-users.md) by adding a way to view the details of a user's record.
-As with the first walkthrough, we'll keep it as simple as possible, so you can see the basic steps involved in the process and then be able to apply those concepts to other walkthroughs and projects.
+In this tutorial, we're going to enhance the List View created in [Tutorial One](1_listing-users.md) by adding a way to view the details of a user's record.
+As with the first tutorial, we'll keep it as simple as possible, so you can see the basic steps involved in the process and then be able to apply those concepts to other tutorials and projects.

 ::: warning
 Using XMod Pro, you will be interacting directly with your live data source.
 You should BACKUP you data beforehand to prevent the accidental loss or corruption of data due to typo's and other unforeseen circumstances.